BlasBenito/myWebsite/content/post/15_code_optimization_4/index.markdown

 <iframe src="profiling.html" name="profiler"
-  width="600" height="600" scrolling="auto" frameborder="0">
+  width="600" height="400" scrolling="auto" frameborder="0">
    <p>Profiling result.</p>
 </iframe>

 <br>

-The **Flame Graph** shows the *call stack* of the profiled code.
+The function returns an interactive **flame graph** showing the *call stack* of the profiled code.
 It indicates, from bottom to top, what functions are called by other functions, their run time, and memory allocated or deallocated.
-For example, on the lower right corner you can see how `cor.test.default` () calls the functions `complete.cases` and `cor`, and a gray block labelled `<GC>` wiht a negative memory number (indicating deallocated memory).
+For example, on the lower right corner you can see how `cor.test.default()` calls the functions `complete.cases()` and `cor()`, and a gray block labelled `<GC>` with a negative memory number (indicating deallocated memory).
 These gray boxes show [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29) calls, used for memory housekeeping.

 The **Data** tab summarizes the profiling from top to bottom in a very intuitive way that highlights computational hot-spots in our code right away.